 The branch also administers the Source Water Protection Program and Indiana's Cross Connection Control Program which aid in the protection of drinking water.
 To help ensure the safety of citizens using private wells, the branch responds to individual private well complaints.
 The branch performs monitoring of ambient ground waters and assists with the implementation of the State's Ground Water Standards to protect our ground water resources.

 The Water Permits Branch serves residents and businesses located in Indiana by issuing NPDES and construction permits to sources that discharge wastewater to stream, lakes, and other water bodies.
-The Municipal Permits Section and Industrial Permits Section issue NPDES permits to point source discharges in accordance with the federal Clean Water Act (CWA), federal laws, and state laws and regulations.
-The Facility Construction and Engineering Section issues construction permits related to wastewater treatment plant and sewer construction.
+The Municipal Permits Section, including the Combined Sewer Overflow (CSO) Program, and Industrial Permits Section issue NPDES permits to point source discharges in accordance with the federal Clean Water Act (CWA), federal laws, and state laws and regulations.
+The Permits Administration Section administers the non-storm water NPDES general permits program.
+The Facility Construction and Engineering Support Section issues construction permits related to wastewater treatment plant and sewer construction.

-The Surface Water, Operation, and Enforcement Branch contain three separate sections the Wetland and Storm Water Section, Enforcement Section as well as the Operations Section.
+The Surface Water, Operation, and Enforcement Branch contain three separate sections: the Wetland and Storm Water Section, the Operations Section and the Water Enforcement Section.

-The Wetland portion of the branch addresses activities in Wetlands, Lakes and Streams to ensure that those activities maintain the chemical, physical, and biological integrity of these waters.
-When a project is planned in Indiana that will impact a wetland, lake, river, stream, or other Water of the U.S., the Indiana Department of Environmental Management (IDEM) must issue a Section 401 Water Quality Certification (401 WQC) or an Indiana Isolated Wetland permit.
+The Wetland program addresses activities that impact Wetlands, Lakes and Streams to ensure that those activities maintain the chemical, physical, and biological integrity of these waters.
+When a project is planned in Indiana that will result in the placement of fill material in a wetland, lake, river, stream, or other waters of the U.S., the Indiana Department of Environmental Management (IDEM) must issue a Section 401 Water Quality Certification (401 WQC) or an Indiana Isolated Wetland permit.

-The Storm Water Program manages the permitting of storm water discharges associated with industrial activities, with active construction that results in land disturbances of one acre or more, and Municipal Separate Storm Sewer Systems (MS4s).
+The Storm Water program issues NPDES permits for storm water discharges associated with industrial activities, active construction that results in land disturbances of one acre or more, and Municipal Separate Storm Sewer Systems (MS4s).
+In addition to permitting, staff also conducts inspections and audits of permittees to assess compliance.

-The Watershed Assessment and Planning Branch houses the watershed programs as well as the water quality assessment and monitoring programs.
-The monitoring programs operate through the Probabilistic and Targeted Sections that provide for the various programs that collect everything from water chemistry, E. coli, and sediment to fish, macroinvertebrate, and algae data.
-Aquatic habitat data is also collected.
-The data is then analyzed and used for statewide and watershed specific surface water-related assessments and planning projects.
-Also managed through the Branch are Watershed grants (Nonpoint Source and Water Quality Planning) and the TMDL (Total Maximum Daily Load) Program.
-Quality assurance/quality control and support for the programs is provided by staff in the Technical and Logistical Support Section, which includes spatial and tabular data management, quality review of collected and submitted data, and laboratory, equipment, and vehicle management and logistics.
-The branch also supports water quality standards development, NPDES permitting and compliance activities, public health advisories, such as for fish consumption and blue-green algae, the volunteer monitoring network, and the IndianaMap.
+The Watershed Assessment and Planning Branch houses the watershed monitoring, assessment, Total Maximum Daily Load (TMDL) and Nonpoint Source (NPS) programs.
+Staff conducting the monitoring programs operate through the Probabilistic and Targeted Sections and collect water chemistry, E. coli, fish, macroinvertebrate, aquatic habitat and algae data.
+The data are analyzed and used for statewide and watershed specific surface water-related assessments, development of the Integrated Report, and planning and restoration projects.
+Support for the programs is provided by staff in the Technical and Logistical Support Section, which includes quality assurance/quality control of collected and submitted data, spatial and tabular data management, and laboratory, equipment, and vehicle management and logistics.
+The branch also supports water quality standards development, NPDES permitting and compliance activities, public health advisories, such as for fish consumption and blue-green algae, volunteer monitoring efforts through the Hoosier Riverwatch and Clean Lakes Programs, and the IndianaMap.